 When you trade mutual funds—whether you’re buying or selling—the price you get is the fund’s closing price at the end of the trading day.
 On an ordinary day, this limitation doesn’t have much effect.
 But on those days where stocks and other investments are either rising or falling rapidly it can make a substantial difference.

-If, for example, you decide to buy shares of a mutual fund first thing in the morning, but the market rises 5% during the course of the day, you will pay a higher price at the close, not the lower price from earlier in the day.
+If, for example, you decide to buy shares of a mutual fund first thing in the morning, but the market rises 5 percent during the course of the day, you will pay a higher price at the close, not the lower price from earlier in the day.
 The same will be true on a day when the markets close down by similar percentages.

 With ETFs, you trade in real time: That is, you get the price at the time your order is executed, regardless of when it happens.
 This gives you more control over the trading process and the prices at which you expect to buy and sell.